fallingleavesz/OSCP-Playbook-and-Tools/README.md

 # OSCP-Playbook
 My playbook for OSCP Exam

-For my methodoloy and command, check OSCP Playbook.
+For methodoloy and command, check OSCPPlaybook.
+For tools I used, check /Tools.